ysyk2021/building-strong-teams/src/chapter-3-1-4.md

-# Use Punishments as a Last Resort and in a Constructive Manner

 Effective team management involves addressing negative behaviors through constructive punishments, used as a last resort.
 In this chapter, we will explore the key components of using punishments constructively, including identifying negative behaviors, establishing clear consequences, providing constructive feedback, and offering opportunities for growth.